flathub-infra/documentation/docs/02-for-app-authors/05-submission.md

 Some basic familiarity with Git and Flatpak is required to submit and maintain an app on Flathub.

+Note that submissions can be rejected at any stage or recalled post-merge if it is determined to be not suitable for Flathub.

 ## Before submission

 ### Requirements